-- Increasing turbulence, complexity and competitiveness
+- Increasing turbulence, complexity and competitiveness.

-- The speed of technological change
+- The speed of technological change.

-- Services are often less tangible, variable and perishable

-- The need for you
+- The need for you:

-- · to help identify sources of competitive advantage
+- to help identify sources of competitive advantage

-- to force an organized approach to develop specificity
+- to force an organized approach to developing strategy

-- to ensure consistent relationships
+- to ensure consistent relationships.

-- The need for superiors
+- The need for superiors:

-- to inform
+- to inform.

-- The need for non-marketing functions
+- The need for non-marketing functions:

-- to get support
+- to get support.

-- The need for subordinates
+- The need for subordinates:

-- to get resources
+- · to get resources

 - to gain commitment

 - to set objectives and strategies.